 Most of the big names in the auto industry have their own systems, but in the last couple of years they've all been converging on one simple idea – that smart in-car tech needs to be driven by our external devices because they get updated regularly, with the car being just the passive conduit.

-We've already seen several cars natively running Android, offering integration with Android smartphones.
+We've already seen several Android Auto in action, offering integration with Android smartphones.
 And that now brings us to Apple CarPlay, a new way of building a car that starts smart and stays that way.

 What is CarPlay?

 CarPlay is not an in-car system that runs iOS or iOS apps.
 It's a system that integrates your iPhone apps with your car's digital systems, allowing you to control them and your device, more easily.

 The idea is that you plug your iPhone into your car via a lightning cable, and it instantly handshakes with your vehicle.
 You can then use the functionality of your iPhone without having to fumble around with it and take your eyes off the road.
 It's safer, easier and more convenient - or that's the idea, anyway.

 The idea of CarPlay is that it allows you to use all your iPhone's functionality without actually touching it.
 So that includes playing your music, navigating to the shops, taking phone calls, reading and text messages.